Dreamail/supergfxctl/README.md

 Switching to/from Hybrid and Nvidia modes requires a logout only (no reboot).
 Switching between integrated/compute/vfio does not require a logout and is instant.

+### Build + Install

+`make && sudo make install`

+You may need extra dev packages installed for building.

 #### Required actions in distro

 **Rebootless note:** You must edit `/etc/default/grub` to remove `nvidia-drm.modeset=1`